Tips for Holiday Fire Safety

 Some families also put out Christmas decoration outside of their house.
 If you’re one of those families, remember that just because the decoration is outside the house, you shouldn’t neglect fire safety tips and precautions.

-Just as with Christmas tree decorations, you need to make sure that the Christmas lights are in good shape, that there’s no damage on the wiring and that the cord for the extension cord isn’t damage or frayed.
+Just as with Christmas tree decorations, you need to make sure that the Christmas lights are in good shape, that there’s no damage on the wiring and that the cord for the extension cord isn’t damage or frayed, as this can lead to a fire and then water damage when the fire gets put out too!

 We hope that these holiday fire safety tips will help you and that you will enjoy the holiday seasons this year!